SethSterlin/A-B-Landing-Page-Test-Maven-Fuzzy-Factory/README.md

 ## Project Background

+**Maven Fuzzy Factory** is a fictional e-commerce company that sells a flagship product called *The Original Mr. Fuzzy*, along with related merchandise.
+The dataset simulates real-world online retail operations, capturing the complete customer journey from website visits to purchases and refunds.

+As the business grew, Maven Fuzzy Factory invested in **paid digital marketing channels**, particularly **Google Search (nonbrand)** campaigns, to attract new users to the website.
+However, despite increasing traffic, overall conversion performance remained low, with a large proportion of users leaving the site shortly after arrival.

 This project analyzes **user behavior at the very beginning of the website journey (Top of Funnel)**
 to understand **which page users land on first and whether they tend to leave the site immediately**.